Easter Weekend in Krakow

 Easter Market goodies

-In terms of the traditional meaning of the festival, it kicks off with Palm Sunday and you will witness the locals purchasing elaborate hand woven palms made from dried flowers and plants.
-They are taken to church to be blessed then taken home to be put up as decorations.
+In terms of the traditional meaning of the festival, it kicks off with Palm Sunday when you will witness the locals purchasing elaborate hand woven palms made from dried flowers and plants.
+These are then taken to church to be blessed and then taken home to be put up as decorations.

 Easter decorations |